 - Note: Query only one manuscript at a time.
 Out of courtesy to the publishers, please state whether this is a multiple submission, and if it is presently available to buy on Amazon.

 Print and Digital Publication, Anthologies, Collections, Boxed Sets

-PRP publishes writing projects of all lengths in all of the Imprints.
+PRP publishes writing projects in all of the Imprints.
 Digital format as well as print copies WILL be available for projects that are novel and novella length—30,000 words and over.
 Short stories will be available in digital format, only—10,000 to 29,999 words.
 The exception is anthologies, which will be available in both formats.
 Anthologies are popular with readers because they’re a good way to become acquainted with writers readers have not read before, and anthologies give each contributor a chance to increase her or his fan base.
 Submissions to anthologies are announced throughout the year.
 Novels included in boxed sets and collections are chosen at the marketing discretion of the publishers.

 PRP looks to provide excellent, entertaining stories for readers who enjoy a good story whether there’s a bit of romance, none at all, or a whole lot of it.
 No erotica, please.

 Authors have the opportunity to give some input into their covers, but the final say remains with the publishers.
 Livia does some fantastic cover art, and she is glad to work with each author, within reason, to give each author a cover they love and are proud of.

 PRP will retain 30% of net royalties.
 What this means is, the cost of setting up your books and the images that are bought for your cover will be recouped first before any royalties are paid.
 After that, 30% will go to the specific Imprint, and the rest will go to you.
 In the case of an anthology, boxed set, and/or collection, 30% of the net royalties will go to the specific Imprint, and the remaining 70% will be split equally among the number of contributors.
 Royalties are paid quarterly.